rwjblue/ember-cli-cjs-transform/README.md

 var path = require('path');
 ```

 For this, you may want to import the rollup plugin `rollup-plugin-node-builtins`.
-In order to do this, just include the plugin in your `package.json` and use the following syntax in your `ember-cli-build.js` or `index.js`:
+In order to do this, include the plugin in your `package.json` and use the following syntax in your `ember-cli-build.js` or `index.js`:

 ```js
 const nodeBuiltins = require('rollup-plugin-node-builtins');